-When making a revocation request as above, TeliaSonera's system checks that the person making revocation request is authorized to do so and after that the certificate in question is revoked.
+When making a revocation request as above, TeliaSonera's CA system checks that the digital signature on the revocation request is valid and that the person signing the revocation request is authorized to do so.
+If both these criteria are met, the certificate in question is revoked.